Exhibit Rules & Regulations

 3. Exhibit Set Up and Staffing

-Exhibitors must have their booth set up at least one hour prior to the opening of the display hours.
-Exhibitors are encouraged to staff their booth during all display hours but are expected to staff their booth, at a minimum, during breaks, lunches and receptions.
-Exhibitors assume all responsibility for their booth equipment and materials when not staffed.
+Exhibitors must have their booths set up at least 1 hour before the display opens.
+Exhibitors are encouraged to staff their booths during all display hours but are expected to staff them at a minimum during breaks, lunches, and receptions.
+Exhibitors assume responsibility for their booth equipment and materials when unstaffed.

 4. Fire and Safety

 All exhibits and portions thereof must fully comply with applicable health, fire, and safety regulations.
-No combustible decoration, such as crepe paper, tissue paper, cardboard, or corrugated paper shall be used at any time.
-All materials and fluids which are flammable must be kept in safety containers.
-Open flames, butane gas, oxygen tanks, etc. are not permitted without the written permission of the local Fire Prevention Bureau.
+No combustible decoration, such as crepe paper, tissue paper, cardboard, or corrugated paper, shall be used at any time.
+All flammable materials and fluids must be stored in approved safety containers.
+Open flames, butane gas, oxygen tanks, etc., are not permitted without the written permission of the local Fire Prevention Bureau.
 No explosive materials or mixing of potentially explosive chemical combinations is permitted in the Exhibit Hall at any time.

 Distribution of any food or beverage item from an exhibitor's booth must be pre-approved by the Executive Director and must then be arranged through the facility's caterer.
 Cooking is not permitted in the Exhibit Hall without prior approval from the Executive Director.